 Stitch Gauge: To check your stitch gauge, crochet 10 - 12 rows of the pattern and then measure the width of the scarf.
-Compare that measurement against my measurement of 4 inches.
-If your scarf is turning out wider than my samples, you might want to consider starting over with a smaller crochet hook; if it's turning out narrower, you could use a larger crochet hook.
+Compare that measurement against the measurement of 4 inches.
+If your scarf is turning out wider than this, you might want to consider starting over with a smaller crochet hook; if it's turning out narrower, you could use a larger crochet hook.
 That's up to you.

 Row Gauge: For this particular pattern, row gauge is not important, because the length of the scarf is determined by the number of rows you crochet.
-You can crochet as many rows as you like to achieve your desired scarf length; you do not need to bother with trying to match my row gauge.
+You can crochet as many rows as you like to achieve your desired scarf length.

-If you have a hard time finding your ch-1 spaces, try carefully poking your finger at the row of stitches from back to front.
-I find it easier to locate the spaces by touch than by sight.
+- If you have a hard time finding your ch-1 spaces, try carefully poking your finger at the row of stitches from back to front.

 Row 1: Place a marker in the first ch from your hook. sc in 3rd ch from hook. [ch 1, skip next ch, sc in next ch.]
 Rep sequence in brackets 5 more times across the row.
 Ch 1, turn.